 - X-Lift: This the second most popular type of converter, after the Z-Lift.
 The lifting mechanism moves them straight up and down which makes them even more stable than the Z-Lift.
 However, they typically don’t come with a keyboard tray that is able to be tilted.
 X-Lifts are generally less expensive than Z-Lifts, but they are both reasonably priced.

 2. The Height

 With the exception of the Desktop Risers, all of the converters will have an adjustable height mechanism.
-The various height ranges that at converter can achieve is very important for you to consider.
-Some may have a cap that won’t suit someone who is very tall.
+The various height ranges that at stand up desk converter can achieve is very important for you to consider.
+Some may have a predetermined heights or don't have enough extension for someone who is very tall.

 You will also want to consider the height at which the keyboard tray sits.
 You want to make sure that you can adjust the standing height to one that is ergonomic for viewing the monitor.
 However, you will need the keyboard to be in a usable range as well.